 - Posting random photos and videos is by far not Instagram marketing.
 You need to pay attention to the frequency of posts, hashtags and other elements that will help you achieve better results.

 - Do you want to learn what comprises a good Instagram marketing strategy?
 Go ahead, read the article and you'll find out all about it.

-Cat photos and snaps of dinner might be okay for the average personal user but for a business serious about using Instagram you’ll need a serious strategy.
+Cat photos and snaps of dinner might be okay for the average personal user, but for businesses serious about using Instagram, you’ll need a serious strategy.

 This isn’t as simple as using your company name as a hashtag; create a hashtag that embodies your brand.

 2. Get creative with your content

 Instagram has moved on from simply posting photos.
 It is now a platform with lots of interactive features to help you be more creative with your content.
 Albums let you add up to 10 photos and videos to a single Instagram post so that your content can be more engaging.

 Instagram Stories uses disappearing content and live broadcasting features which are perfect for businesses who like to make edgy content that demands attention.

 Use this visual platform to do something different with your content that will help you achieve your goals such as teaser photos of new products or “hacks” in a short video.